microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 * [C.167: Use an operator for an operation with its conventional meaning](#Ro-overload)
 * [C.168: Define overloaded operators in the namespace of their operands](#Ro-namespace)
 * [C.170: If you feel like overloading a lambda, use a generic lambda](#Ro-lambda)
+##### Office.All
+* [C.175: always use Mso::FunctorRef or Mso::Functor instead of std::function - for better build speed and runtime perf.]

 ### <a name="Ro-conventional"></a>C.160: Define operators primarily to mimic conventional usage